SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 the signals may not be performed at a single layer (although not encouraged).
-Hence, a framework is required to abstract the underlying protocol(s) and allow the application(s) to retrieve/send signals using a single or a set of API(s) independent of the channels that are used to convey the signals.
-The API framework is required even if one single channel is used so that any application can consume the signals.
+Hence, a framework is required to abstract the underlying protocol(s) and allow the application(s) to retrieve/send signals using a single or a set of APIs independent of the channels that are used to convey the signals.
+The API framework is required even if one single channel is used so that any application on a client can consume the signals.

 There might be many channels to signal the metadata such as